-In my opinion, it’s important to set out with a long-term focus, and this is especially important if you’re in a crowded niche.
+In my opinion, it’s essential to set out with a long-term focus, and this is especially important if you’re in a crowded niche.

-FITnancials is a good example of this.
+FITnancials is an excellent example of this.
 Alexis has built a great blog, but it didn’t happen overnight.

 She put in the effort and had the patience to wait for the results, and now she’s benefiting from that patience.

-Action Tip: Write down some realistic goals for your blog that you want to accomplish over the next 6 months and 1 year.
+Action Tip: Write down some realistic goals for your blog that you want to accomplish over the next six months and one year.
 Once a week read over your goals and set a to-do list of tasks that will help you to grow your blog and achieve those goals.

 Standing out in a crowded niche among hundreds or thousands of other blogs isn’t easy, but it is possible with the right approach.

-And the good news is if you’re successful at standing out in one of these popular niches you’ll be in a good position to make money from your blog.
+And the good news is if you’re successful at standing out in one of these popular niches you’ll be in an excellent position to make money from your blog.

 Take some time to follow the action tips in this article to help ensure that your blog doesn’t get overlooked in a sea of similar blogs.